AI-Native

 Cons

-- Without an engineering foundation, the agent accelerates decay: AI code tends to duplicate work (according to GitClear, repeats grew 8x, copy-paste rose from 8.3% to 12.3%, and refactoring fell below 10%)
+- Without an engineering foundation, an agent speeds up degradation: AI code tends to duplicate itself (GitClear: repeats x8, copy-paste 8.3% to 12.3%, refactoring below 10%)

 - Hidden technical debt: working but inconsistent pieces accumulate quietly and later shift the team's time from building to fixing